MUnique/OpenMU/QuickStart.md

   * 1234 (admin panel)
   * 55901, 55902, 55903 (game servers)
   * 44405 (connect server)
+  * 55980 (chat server)
 * Knowledge or way to start a game client, connecting to the server (I wont provide that, but there is a ClientLauncher project) :)

 If you have that, you'll need to do:
 * Open the solution of OpenMU with Visual Studio
+* Right click the solution and 'Restore NuGet Packages'
 * Edit OpenMU\Persistence\EntityFramework\ConnectionSettings.xml, so that the connection strings are correct - however only the user/password of the first connection string needs to be correct.
 The server will try to create the other roles specified by the settings.
 * Build the solution
 * Start MUnique.OpenMU.Startup